FirebaseExtended/codelab-rules/index.lab.md

 **Comments**
 * Published posts allow comments, which are a subcollection on each published post.
-* To reduce abuse, users must have a verified email address and not be on a blocklist in order to leave a comment.
+* To reduce abuse, users must have a verified email address and not be on a denyist in order to leave a comment.
-* Comments can only be updated for an hour after it's posted.
+* Comments can only be updated within an hour after it's posted.
 * Comments can be deleted by the comment author, the author of the original post, or by moderators.

 In addition to access rules, you'll create Security Rules that enforce required fields and data validations.